cissagatto/Generate-Partitions-Kohonen/README.md

 *Id, Name, Domain, Labels, Instances, Attributes, Inputs, Labelsets, Single, Max freq, Card, Dens, MeanIR, Scumble, TCS, AttStart, AttEnd, LabelStart, LabelEnd, xn, yn, gridn*

 The _"Id"_ of the dataset is a mandatory parameter in the command line to run all code.
 The fields are used in a lot of internal functions.
-Please, make sure that this information is available before running the code.
+Please, make sure that this information is available before running the code. *xn* and *yn* correspond to a dimension of the quadrangular map for kohonen, and gridn is *xn* * *yn*

 ### Step-4
 Confirms if the folder UTILS contains the following files: Clus.jar, R_csv_2_arff.jar, and weka.jar.
 Without these jars, the code not runs.
 Also, confirms if the folder _libs_ is present with the jars: Clus.jar, commons-math-1.0.jar, jgap.jar and weka.jar.